tom-seddon/beeb/bin/README.md

 borne in mind if trying to insert multiple relocation tables into a ROM.

+## `tube_relocation create [-o OUTPUT-BITMAP] ROM ROM2`

+Create a Tube relocation bitmap from two ROMs:

+- `ROM`: language part assembled to run at its unrelocated address, Tube relocation address set to the desired value, empty relocation descriptor

+- `ROM2`: language part assembled to run it some other address, Tube relocation address set to the desired value, empty relocation descriptor

+The differences between the two ROMs will be used to generate a relocation bitmap, written to `OUTPUT-BITMAP`.

+## `tube_relocation set-multi [--set-multi] [--begin=ADDR] [--end=ADDR] [-b BITMAP-ROM BANK] [-r ROM BITMAP]`

+Set up Tube relocation data for multiple ROMs, writing the bitmaps into a contiguous region in a bitmap ROM, checking for region overflow, and fixing up each ROM's descriptor as required.

+Unlike the other operations, this one operates in-place, to avoid making the command line even fiddlier than it is already.
+But, broadly in keeping with the other operations, no files are modified by default; supply `--set-multi` to tell it to actually do the thing.

+`--begin` and `--end` specify the region to store bitmaps in.
+The begin is inclusive, default 0x8000; the end is exclusive, default 0xc000.

+`-b` specifies the ROM to store the bitmaps in, and the bank it will go in.
+No checking of the existing contents is performed!
+The specified region will be overwritten with the bitmap data, and you have to be sure that this won't be a problem.

+Each `-r ROM BITMAP` specifies a ROM image and its corresponding bitmap.

+(If `-b` is not specified, a default bank of 0 is used, and processing will continue as normal, so region exhaustion can be tested.
+You must specify `-b` if using `--set-multi` though.)

 ## `tube_relocation unset [-o OUTPUT-ROM] ROM`

 Unset the Tube relocation bit in the header of `ROM`.
 Save the output